pdgetrf/fw_intern_2022/docs/Nodes & Pods Setup.md

 ## 2. Cloud Worker Configuration
-Similiar with what we did on the Edge, the Cloud Worker also needs a docker image to handle the deployment request from the Cloud.\
+Similiar with what we did on the Edge, the Cloud Worker also needs to have aws installed, and a docker image to handle the deployment request from the Cloud.
+Please make sure you have .aws under the CloudMaterial directory before building the docker image.\
 \
 To build the docker image, run
 ```bash